Christopher Isherwood: Early life and work

 At Repton, Isherwood met his lifelong friend Edward Upward, with whom he invented an imaginary English village called Mortmere, as related in his fictional autobiography, Lions and Shadows (1938).
 He went up to Corpus Christi College, Cambridge, as a history scholar, but wrote jokes and limericks on his second-year academic exam and was asked to leave without a degree in 1925.

 At Christmas 1925, he was reintroduced to a prep school friend, W. H. Auden.
 Through Auden, Isherwood met the younger poet Stephen Spender, who printed Auden's first collection, Poems (1928).
 Upward, Isherwood, Auden, and Spender were identified as the most exciting new literary group in England in the 1930s.
 Auden dubbed Isherwood the novelist in what came to be known as the Auden Group or Auden Generation.
 With Cecil Day-Lewis and Louis MacNeice, Auden and Spender later attracted the name the MacSpaunday Poets, with which Isherwood is also associated.

 After leaving Cambridge, Isherwood worked as a private tutor, and then as secretary to a string quartet led by the violinist André Mangeot.
-During this time he completed his first novel, All the Conspirators, published in 1928, about the struggle for self-determination between children and their parents.
-Isherwood enrolled as a medical student at King's College London in October of 1928, but he left after six months.
+During this time, he completed his first novel, All the Conspirators, published in 1928, about the struggle for self-determination between children and their parents.
+Isherwood enrolled as a medical student at King's College London in October 1928, but he left after six months.